-Launched in 2019, FitOn offers hundreds of free on-demand and live workouts that include strength training, HIIT, cardio, yoga, walking, dance, prenatal and circuits.
+Launched in 2019, FitOn offers hundreds of free on-demand and live streaming workouts that include strength training, HIIT, cardio, yoga, walking, dance, prenatal and circuits.
 Home to an array of high- and low-impact sequences, the app has routines that are tailored for individuals or entire families.
 You have the option to choose your intensity level, session length or target body area.

-Follow along with professional trainers or celebrity instructors like Halle Berry, Lindsey Vonn, or the Chainsmokers to experience martial arts, Zumba, and body sculpting drills.
+Follow along with professional trainers or celebrity instructors like Halle Berry, Lindsey Vonn or the Chainsmokers to experience martial arts, Zumba and body sculpting drills.
 And each day, FitOn offers up to 10 live group classes that you can attend without anyone seeing you.
 Now available to stream on Roku and Apple TV.

 During the pandemic, CorePower Yoga began offering some of its online classes for free.
 While the majority of its content is accessible with a paid subscription, you can also stream its collection of free classes without being a paying member.

-Prime Video members have access to Amazon's free library of exercise videos that cover Pilates, yoga, strength training, weight-lifting and more.
-The platform's "Exercise & Fitness" section houses fitness content for all ages.
-Stream workouts from Maggie Binkley, a 10-day yoga challenge with Chelsey Jones or Qigong instruction from Don Fiore.
+Prime Video members have access to Amazon's free library of exercise videos covering Pilates, yoga, strength training, weight-lifting and other practices.
+The platform's Exercise & Fitness section houses fitness content for all ages.
+Among the highlights: You can stream workouts from Maggie Binkley or do a 10-day yoga challenge with Chelsey Jones.

 Fawesome is known for being a streaming service that offers movies and TV shows, but the app also has dedicated fitness content.
-Users can stream videos under its Fawesome Yoga, Fawesome Pilates or Fawesome Fit You umbrellas where you'll find barre, cardio, yogalates, kettlebell, full body sequences and more.
+Users can stream videos under its Fawesome Yoga, Fawesome Pilates or Fawesome Fit You umbrellas where you'll find barre, cardio, yogalates, kettlebell, full-body sequences and more.
 And most of the workouts are short and sweet.
 Stream the Fawesome app on Roku, FireTV, Apple TV or your smart TV.